exercism/v2-configlet/README.md

 ## Tree

-The track configuration file can be hard to review, especially the new structure being used for [nextercism](https://github.com/exercism/prototype) The `tree` command can help with the process of setting up your configuration file for nextercism.
-It will display the core track exercises/unlocks as a tree and list out the bonus exercises separately.
-It will also issue warnings if expected elements from the nextercism-style configuration are missing.
+The track configuration file can be hard to review, especially the new structure being used for [nextercism](https://github.com/exercism/prototype).
+The `tree` command can help with the process of setting up your configuration file for nextercism.
+It will:

+1. Display the core track exercises and unlocked exercises as a tree.
+1. List out the bonus exercises separately.
+1. Issue warnings if expected elements from the nextercism-style configuration are missing.
+1. Optionally show the difficulty of the exercises via the `--difficulty` option.

 ### Usage